 - 1. Two credit hours for satisfactory completion of two writing units. - 2.
 Three credit hours for titled editors who have completed two credits as a writer, except that the Editor-in-Chief of the Iowa Law Review shall receive four credit hours. - B. Appellate Advocacy I, the Van Oosterhout/Baskerville Domestic Competition and the Jessup and Jessup International Moot Court Competitions shall carry one credit hour unless otherwise approved by the faculty.
-Members of the Moot Court and Trial Advocacy Boards shall receive up to two credit hours. - C. These credit hours shall be allocated between semesters at the student's discretion except that students must be registered for some part of the expected credit hours in each semester in which they are substantially engaged in the activity.
+Members of the Moot Court and Trial Advocacy Boards shall receive up to two credit hours. - C. These credit hours shall be allocated between semesters at the student's discretion except that students must be registered for some part of the expected credit hours in each semester in which they are substantially engaged in the activity. - 4.
+Approval of distance education courses - (a) Coverage.
+This section applies to any course that qualifies as a distance education course as defined in the policy on Distance Education Courses (Section II(I)(1) of the Academic Policies and Procedures) for any enrolled student, including hybrid courses that qualify as distance courses only for students at another institution. - (b) Distance course proposals.
+There are two steps in the process of offering a distance education course: (1) the approval of the course by the faculty, and (2) the decision by the Dean to offer the course in any particular semester.
+The course proposal process is designed to elicit information relevant to both steps.
+In any distance course proposal, the instructor shall, at a minimum, identify:

-&lt;sup>29Adopted by the Faculty on December 14, 2017.
+&lt;sup>30Adopted by the Faculty on December 14, 2017.